 "...On Acropolis.
 O, this shattering view!"
 Of this visit, Irving (527) writes howIn Athens, though formally the guest of the mayor, he again visited Prime Minister Metaxas.
 The Greeks reassured the British afterwards that they had stressed their special relationship with London: Goebbels, they reported, had told Metaxas that in his opinion Hitler was not planning any further move ‘for the moment’ (which was a faithful rendering of what Hitler had told him).
 In Athens, he learned belatedly that Poland was still holding out over Danzig.
 ‘If the fat hits the fire the Führer will recall me,’ he decided, and travelled on.

 Germans raising the German war ensign above the Acropolis on April 27, 1941 and with Drake Winston at the same spot.
+A vanguard of the 2nd Panzer Division, led by Captain Jacob and Lieutenant Elsnic, ascended the rock immediately upon entering the city.
+At 08:45, they lowered the Greek flag and hoisted the swastika war flag over the eastern pediment of the Parthenon, an act documented by German military photographers to signal the total domination of Europe.
 The message sent back to Hitler read: My Führer,On the 27th of April 1941, at 8 and 10' a.m. we arrived in Athens … and at 8 and 45' a.m. we raised the German flag on the Acropolis…

 Heil my Führer